Zapit-Optostim/AllenAtlasTopDown/README.md

 Download/clone [npy-matlab](https://github.com/kwikteam/npy-matlab) and add to your MATLAB path.

 ### Mouse CCF scaling, rotation, and bregma notes
-* The CCF is slightly stretched in the DV axis (because it's based on a single mouse with an unusually tall brain), currently estimated here as 94.3%
-* The CCF AP rotation is arbitrary with reference to the skull, and this angle has been estimated as 5 degrees (from https://www.biorxiv.org/content/10.1101/2022.05.09.491042v3).
-This is implemented here, with the CCF being tilted nose-down by 5 degrees.
-* Bregma has been approximated in AP by matching the Paxinos atlas slice at AP=0 to the CCF, the ML position is the midline, and the DV position is a very rough approximation from matching an MRI image (this DV coordinate shouldn't be used - all actual coordinates should be measured from the brain surface for better accuracy)
+Bregma has been approximated in AP by matching the Paxinos atlas slice at AP=0 to the CCF, the ML position is the midline, and the DV position is a very rough approximation from matching an MRI image (this DV coordinate shouldn't be used - all actual coordinates should be measured from the brain surface for better accuracy)

+The CCF is slightly stretched in the DV axis (because it's based on a single mouse with an unusually tall brain), currently estimated here as 94.3%.
+This stretch has not been teken into account in this package.

+The CCF AP rotation is arbitrary with reference to the skull.
+It is estimated that this angle is 5 degrees nose-down (from https://www.biorxiv.org/content/10.1101/2022.05.09.491042v3).
+Since this will have negligable impact on the top-down the brain is not un-tilted.

 ## Acknowledgements
 This code is derived from work done by Andy Peters in his [neuropixels_trajectory_explorer](https://github.com/petersaj/neuropixels_trajectory_explorer).